Danielle Seid

 Office hours:

 Danielle Seid grew up (or sideways?) in southern California in the 80s and 90s.
-She spent her weekends at a movie theater where her grandfather screened films, mostly wu xia and melodramas, imported from Hong Kong and Taiwan.
-As a teenager, she scoured the video store for every art house and queer film she could find; like so many others who came of age in the 80s and 90s, she watched copious amounts of television, including music videos, sitcoms, and talk shows.
-Today, she is a scholar and educator with strong interests in popular culture, celebrity, queer and trans media, and racial representations.
+She spent her weekends at a movie theater where her grandfather screened films, mostly wu xia and melodramas, imported from Hong Kong.
+Like so many others who came of age in the 80s and 90s, she watched copious amounts of television, including music videos, sitcoms, and talk shows.
+Today, she is a scholar and educator with strong interests in popular culture, celebrity, Asian cinema, and racial representation.

 Publications